joshidipesh12/uttarakhandshadi.app/README.md

 - Install TestFlight app from the App Store.
 - Accept the email invite (you’ll get one if you are selected as a tester).
-- Inside TestFlight, you’ll see UttarakhandShaadi App → tap Install.
+- Inside TestFlight, you’ll see UttarakhandShadi App → tap Install.

 ## 🆘 Need Help?

 If you face issues:

-Open the Issues tab of this repository and report the problem.
+- Open the Issues tab of this repository and report the problem.
-Or contact us directly on uttarakhandshadi.com.
+- Or contact us directly on uttarakhandshadi.com.

 ## 🚀 Stay Updated